ArtillerySaurus/SpaceEngineersCalc/README.md

 This tool should be able to calculate thrust (acceleration and needed thrust) and consumption (hydrogen, oxygen, power).

 TODO:
+Inventory multipliers/settings
 Maybe make a list of all generic fields/items.
 Then calculate all possible stats from the filled in fields.
 No duplicates needed!
 Add images from the parts to the list.
 Power consumption.
-Grid sizes
 Acceleration
 Correct stats per item
 Calculations
 Gravity scaling
-Hydrogen consumption (per engine)
+Hydrogen consumption
+Oxygen generator stuff.
 Design the tool
+Suit hydrogen consumption.